Ovler

 It seemed everything was running normally for a while, but the program just died.
 After several checks, I found it was TypeError: Object of type ObjectId is not JSON serializable.
 At this point, the progress was about 1,140,000 records.

 There was also a GitHub Issue, #16, stating it was "fixed."
 I checked the local code, and it indeed contained the fix.
-However, it seemed to still appear in #102, and there was no response this time.
+But it seemed to appear again in #102, and this time there was no response.

-The hardest part was not fixing the code but reproducing the error.
-Since the progress would reset after an error, each time it would start from the beginning, and it took 20 minutes to reach the error point, wasting several hours on this...
+The hardest part wasn't fixing the code, but reproducing the error.
+Since the progress would reset after an error, each time it was from the beginning, and it took 20 minutes to reach the error point, wasting several hours on this...
 Also, during the run, the CPU was fully utilized...
-I should be thankful that I wasn't using a small service provider's machine that would trip the circuit...
+I should be grateful that the small service provider's machine wouldn't trip the circuit...

-By the way, during this time, I started using sentry.io.
-It's strange that the author specifically left a hole for sentry.io in this synchronization tool, but it was indeed very useful.
+By the way, during this time, I used sentry.io.
+It's strange that the author specifically left a hole for sentry.io in this sync tool, but it was really very useful.
 Maybe the author knew there would be bugs in various places?

 Local Modifications#

 So I implemented detection and repair.
-Initially, I tried to modify that plugin, but I couldn't sort out the content, so I finally decided to hard-code the source!
-I added additional type checks.
+Initially, I tried to modify that plugin, but I couldn't sort out the content at first, so I decided to hard-code the source!
+I added extra type checks.
 I didn't want to pip install repeatedly, so I directly modified the files in site-packages, which was quick and effective.

-Not long after fixing ObjectId, I saw that there were no issues for over half an hour, and the progress was slowly moving forward.
-I was just getting ready to sleep when another error occurred, this time Object of type datetime is not JSON serializable, similar to #31.
-The same check was added.
-This time it was at position 5,270,000, about one-third of the way.
-After fixing it, I could continue syncing, and I was halfway through, so I went to sleep with peace of mind.
+Not long after fixing ObjectId, I saw that there were no issues for over half an hour, and the progress was gradually moving forward.
+I was just about to go to sleep when another error occurred, this time Object of type datetime is not JSON serializable, similar to #31.
+Same check added.
+This time it was at the 5,270,000 mark, about a third of the way.
+After fixing it, I could continue syncing, and it was halfway done, so I went to sleep with peace of mind.

-Then I woke up to a thunderclap; at about two-thirds of the way, I encountered Client error '408 Request Timeout' for url 'http://127.0.0.1:7700/tasks/xxxx.
-There was really no way; the indexed items were too many, and it couldn't keep up, leading to a backlog until it completely boom.
-But the abnormal thing was that this issue had been fixed, as mentioned in #13, but for some reason, it still exploded.
-At this point, I checked how much was backed up and found that running for an hour would result in a half-hour backlog...
-I should be thankful that I didn't encounter the "Too many open files" issue...
+Then I woke up to a thunderstorm; at about two-thirds of the way, it would throw Client error '408 Request Timeout' for url 'http://127.0.0.1:7700/tasks/xxxx.
+There was really no way; there were too many items to index, and the calculations couldn't keep up, leading to more and more backlog until it completely boom.
+But the abnormal thing was that this issue had also been fixed, mentioned in #13, but for some reason, it still exploded.
+At this point, I checked how much backlog there was and found that running for an hour would accumulate half an hour...
+I should be grateful that the "Too many open files" issue didn't occur...

-Indexing was slow... wait, ultimately, indexing shouldn't be added so quickly!
+Indexing was slow... wait, ultimately, it shouldn't be adding indexes this quickly!

 Delayed Indexing#

-I decided to try delaying it and discovered a terrifying fact: when creating an index, meilisync did not specify any field indexing options.
-Therefore, every field in the document would be displayed and searchable, consuming a lot of resources and causing terrible waste.
-We absolutely didn't need to index all the content from the beginning.
-Instead, when synchronizing data from the remote, we shouldn't create any indexes but should wait until all content from the source has been successfully inserted before handling the indexing, and we should be able to specify which fields are indexed in the config file, including the type of indexing (searchable, sortable, filterable, none).
+I decided to try delaying it and discovered a scary fact: when creating an index, meilisync did not specify any field indexing options.
+So every field in the document would be displayed and searchable, which consumed a lot of resources and caused terrible waste.
+We absolutely didn't need to index all content from the start.
+Instead, when syncing data from a remote source, we shouldn't create any indexes until all content from the source has been successfully inserted, and we should be able to specify which fields are indexed in the config file, including the type of index (searchable, sortable, filterable, none).

 So I wrote it.
-Currently, the logic is that no indexes should be created when synchronizing data from the remote, which improved the sync speed by ten thousand times.
+Currently, the logic is that no indexes should be created when syncing data from the remote source, which improved the sync speed by ten thousand times.

-Then I wrote the functionality to set the index after synchronization by modifying the settings.
-Everything seemed very normal until I woke up and still found no indexes.
+Then I wrote a function to set the index after syncing by modifying the settings.
+Everything seemed very normal until I woke up and found there were still no indexes.

 This shouldn't be the case.
 After checking, I found that although I submitted the task to modify the index, it exploded halfway through: